 COSI was set up in response to the WHO European Ministerial Conference on Counteracting Obesity, held in Istanbul, Turkey, in 2006.
-Member States recognized the need for a harmonized surveillance system among primary school children to inform policy development in the area of combating the emerging obesity epidemic in the European Region.
+Member States recognized the need for a harmonized surveillance system among primary school children to inform policy development in combating the emerging obesity epidemic in the Region.
 The importance of, and political commitment to, the surveillance system was reinforced in the Vienna Declaration on Nutrition and Noncommunicable Diseases in the Context of Health 2020, adopted in 2013, and the European Food and Nutrition Action Plan 2015–2020, adopted in 2014.

 COSI sign-up and data collection process

 The COSI system is simple to implement and does not consume many resources.
 It does not aim to replace the existing health, anthropometric and dietary surveillance systems of countries or those being planned.
-On the contrary, the COSI approach has a strong potential to be integrated into existing systems, where possible.
+On the contrary, the COSI approach has the strong potential to be integrated into existing systems, where possible.
 The COSI protocol and manual of procedures allow each participating country to develop a system that fits its local circumstances.

 WHO/Europe now offers a tool for online data collection in response to the growing number of countries participating in the initiative.
 This database management system, called OpenClinica, is custom prepared for interested countries, to facilitate the process.
 Using this platform, data can be entered directly online during data collection or afterwards from the information collected on paper.